iterative/dvc.org/content/docs/user-guide/dvc-files.md

       cmd: echo ${item}
 ```

-Upon `dvc repro`, each item in the loop is expanded into its own stage by
+Upon `dvc repro`, each item in the list is expanded into its own stage by
 substituting the item's value in `${item}`.
 The item's value is appended to each
 specific stage name after a `@`. `dvc.lock` will reflect this expansion: